lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 bg_grad_dir
 ~~~~~~~~~~~

-Set the direction of the gradient of the background.
-The possible values are `LV_GRAD_DIR_NONE/HOR/VER`.
+Set direction of the gradient of the background.
+Possible values are `LV_GRAD_DIR_NONE/HOR/VER`.

 .. raw:: html